Cghlewis/crystal_site/content/blog/data_clean_02/index.markdown

 There are several practices you can implement that will also help you have more confidence in your data cleaning process.

 1. Review your data upon import
-    - As briefly discussed in the previous [post](https://cghlewis.com/blog/data_clean_01/), it is imperative that you review your data before beginning to clean your data to ensure you have a thorough understanding of what is happening in your data.
+    - As briefly discussed in the previous [post](https://cghlewis.com/blog/data_clean_01/), it is imperative that you review your data before beginning to clean it to ensure you have a thorough understanding of what is happening in your data.
     - This review process can be manual if the data is small.
 Or if you have a large amount of variables to review, build in automated checks at the beginning of your code that writes out an error message when your checks fail.
     - This review process can become even more relevant if you are reusing a syntax to clean data collected multiple times (for instance, in a longitudinal study).
 I've been a part of many studies where I expected my syntax to run without a hitch every wave of data collection, assuming that forms did not change over time.
-Yet I learned hard lessons when I made those assumptions and found out later on in the cleaning process that items had been added, variable names changed, or even the allowable values had shifted.
+Yet I learned hard lessons when I found out later on in the cleaning process that items had been added, variable names changed, or even the allowable values had shifted.
     - It's best to find this out before you start the cleaning process so you can adjust your data cleaning plan and your code as needed.
 Otherwise you may be running a script that is incorrectly cleaning your data.

 **Very simple example of automating checks of your raw data**